-Mariah Carey Spotted on Romantic Date With Ex Bryan Tanaka
+Mariah Carey Spotted On Romantic Date With Ex Bryan Tanaka

-Only a month after announcing that she had split from boyfriend Bryan Tanaka, Mariah Carey was seen on what appeared to be a date with the 34-year-old.
+Only a month after announcing that she had split from boyfriend Bryan Tanaka, Mariah Carey is seen on a date with the 34-year-old as the two look to have gotten right back into the swing of things in an intimate moment.
 You can see photos from their date over at the Daily Mail.

 Since her split from Tanaka, rumors swirled that the singer could be trying to rekindle her romances with exes Nick Cannon or James Packer, but based on photos from her date night, Carey had only one ex in mind.